-Many students will begin their college journey at a community college for tons of different reasons.
+Many students begin their college journey at a community college for many different reasons.
 If you are considering this path, check out some of the benefits of starting out at a community college.

 Money is often a huge motivating factor for a community college start.
 The cost of attendance is lower than that of a four-year college.
 You’ll also save money beyond just your tuition.
 Community colleges do not have the requirement for first-year college to students live on-campus.
 However, there are a handful of community colleges that offer an on-campus living experience if that’s something you are looking for.
 Even though community college comes with a lower price tag, you should still complete your FAFSA application to see if you qualify for financial aid.

 Community colleges are designed to serve the community and its educational needs.
 Most members of the community are super busy with work, family obligations, and life in general.
 You’ll find that community colleges strive to offer convenient classes to meet everyone’s schedules.
 This means you’ll have access to evening or weekend courses.
 This is helpful when you need to work and save money.